interledger/rfcs/0014-http-ilp/0014-http-ilp.md

 [...]
 ```

-Note that the client hasn't paid at this point and is only making the request to solicit a response from the server.
+Note that the client hasn't paid at this point and is only making the request to solicit a response from the server, that's why the OPTIONS verb is used..

 ### 2.2.
-Server rejects request, because token is new and unfunded
+Server responds with payment details

-The server returns an HTTP error of `402 Payment Required` and includes response headers showing the amount (how much the request would have cost), an ILP address and a condition seed.
+The server returns an HTTP error of `402 Payment Required` and includes response headers showing the amount, an ILP address and a shared secret.
+The amount expresses how much the request would have cost, as a decimal string and counted in the base unit of the ledger to which the ILP address belongs.

 ``` http
 HTTP/1.1 402 Payment Required